ksator/junos-automation-with-ansible/README.md

 ### Branches

 There are currently 2 branches in this repository:
-- [**master**]() - This is the default and active one.
+- [**master**](https://github.com/ksator/junos-automation-with-ansible) - This is the default and active one.
 This is the one to use.
 - [**topology_independent**](https://github.com/ksator/junos-automation-with-ansible/tree/topology_independent) - This branch allows to use a different network topology without changing the playbooks.
-The automation content in this branch is not up to date/in sync with the master branch, so, dont use it.
+The automation content in this branch is not up to date/in sync with the master branch, so, dont use it, so you can skip this section.

 Here's how the [**topology_independent**](https://github.com/ksator/junos-automation-with-ansible/tree/topology_independent) branch works:

-There is a file [topology.yml](https://github.com/ksator/ansible-training-for-junos/blob/topology_independent/group_vars/all/topology.yml) in group_vars/all.
+There is a [**topology.yml**](https://github.com/ksator/ansible-training-for-junos/blob/topology_independent/group_vars/all/topology.yml) file in [**group_vars/all**](https://github.com/ksator/junos-automation-with-ansible/tree/topology_independent/group_vars/all) directory.
 This yaml file defines the topology.
 Here's an example:
 ```
 ---
 topo: